manuelkiessling/platform-health-viewer/README.md

 This way, it's really simple to collect all the data you need.
 Issueing HTTP requests can be done from any Unix command line, using _curl_.
-Your programming environment of choice, like Rails or PHP, very likely allows you to make HTTP calls in a straight-forward manner.
+Your programming environment of choice, like Java, Rails or PHP, very likely allows you to make HTTP calls in a straight-forward manner.

 ## Troubleshooting